Remote-Sensing-Systems/RSS-SMAP-V5.0-L2C-Science-Grade/README.md

 All source files are in the `L2C` folder, where `MAKE_SMAP_L2C_V50_ascii.f90` is the main program and it depends on the remaining `.f90` files included.

 [Meson](https://mesonbuild.com/) is used to build the code.
-Once users have installed `meson`, they may compile the code using a build directory named `build` with the following commands:
+Once `meson` has been installed, the code may be compiled using a build directory named `build` with the following commands:

 ```bash
 meson setup build .